Main illustration: Kyle Wayne Benson

 But here’s the thing: a tool is not a strategy.
 Sure, you can compare different software packages by their features, but that’s like marrying someone based on their dating profile.
 The real value marketing software offers is in the strategy and approach it enables — and how it impacts customer experience (the desired end result).

-That’s why the first step in building a marketing tech stack is to monitor and document your marketing processes until you fully uncover the way your teams do things today.
 Find out where you lack processes and where you need to do things differently, and choose technology based on that.
 Once you have mapped out this process, you’ll have a better understanding of the required tools you need for your business.

 The anatomy of a marketing tech stack [with recommended tools]

 In an ideal world, we’d be able to give you a one-size-fits-all marketing stack that could work for any business.
 But the reality is the type of business you have will impact which technologies you might find important, and how they should be organized.
-For example, a business that sells their products or services to consumers (B2C) or to businesses (B2B) and use different channels and techniques to acquire customers, and will have varying technology needs as a result.
+For example, a business that sells their products or services to consumers (B2C) or to businesses (B2B) will use different channels and techniques to acquire customers, and will have varying technology needs as a result.

 We’ll start by breaking your marketing stack down into three key stages: